evidentlyai/evidently/docs/book/presets/data-drift.md

 The **Data Drift** report helps detect and explore changes in the input data.

-* Applies as suitable **drift detection method** for numerical and categorical features.
+* Applies as suitable **drift detection method** for numerical, categorical or text features.
 * Plots **feature values and distributions** for the two datasets.

 ## Data Requirements